emlid/emlid-docs/docs/reach/common/tutorials/gps-post-processing.md

 </center>

 Rover track is calculated relatively to the base station so in order to get rover track with correct absolute coordinates the exact position of the base station should be known.
 You either need to place base station on a point with known coordinate or determine it by post-processing base against a reference station in static mode.
-It is better if the station is within 100 km range, but longer range might work as well.
+It is better if the station is within 100 km (60 miles) range, but longer range might work as well.

 ## Converting raw logs to RINEX (if needed)